 Worryingly, other EU countries like the Netherlands, France and Sweden have seen a rise in far right nationalist parties which view the Brexit vote as a catalyst for further disintegration of the bloc.
 In order to continue “creating an ever closer union among the people of Europe” the economic, political and cultural union needs to consider serious reforms to its membership and governance policies.
 One possible direction is moving towards a looser, more a la carte, European Union, with no expectation, for instance, that all members present and future would join the Eurozone while also accepting the need for national distinctions and sovereignty.
 Delegates of the EU, the future of the European project is in your hands.

-You can contact Shimeon and Huaijin at email@example.com
+You can contact Shimeon, Huaijin and Calista at email@example.com